 Step 1 Adding the Hatch Folder to the AutoCAD Search Path

-In AutoCAD 2010 and 2009 versions the new palette menu does not show the newly loaded hatch patterns, so the pull-down menus should be used.
-In AutoCAD 2010 and 2009 to use the older AutoCAD version's pulldown menu bar, the MENUBAR command must be set to "1".
+In AutoCAD 2009 to 2015 versions the new palette menu does not show the newly loaded hatch patterns, so the pull-down menus should be used.
+In AutoCAD 2010 and 2009 to use the older AutoCAD version's pull-down menu bar, the MENUBAR command must be set to "1".
 Command: MENUBAR = 1 (0=off).
 The newly installed patterns can then be accessed from the “100 Plus” menu option that is located on the top menu bar and/or the menu browser.
 In the AutoCAD 2008 and older version the menu bar (as shown below) is the only way to access the 100 Plus Hatch patterns.

 The first two drop down menu items will display the same boundary hatch menu that is available from within the "Draw" menu.
 The third selection (as shown above) provides CompugraphX hatch patterns displayed twenty icons at a time with a slider control.
 A double click on the name or the icon will invoke the hatch command and the name of the picked hatch pattern.
 The remaining two bars provide access to the CompugraphX geologic and soil hatch patterns.
 For associative boundary hatching, the patterns are accessed from the “Hatch and Gradient” dialog box.
 From “Type:”, pick “Custom” and pick on the solid black filled swatch or the button to the right of Custom pattern box.
 This will then list all of the custom patterns in alphabetical order.
 Highlighting a pattern name will display an AutoCAD generated graphic in the box located to the right of the slider control.